EVERYONE TELLS

 12. What am I willing to give up / change in order to have something better?
 What actions will I need to take?

-This will include using your 4th Step inventory, & then actively work to make changes in thinking & behavior.
+This will include using your 4th Step inventory, & then actively work shift thinking & behavior.
 (12 Step ACoA Inventory Workbook)

 13. How have I already begun making positive changes in my own behavior, & in my choice of work or personal relationships?